aodhanlutetiae/aodhanlutetiae.github.io/_posts/2024-03-01-food-scores.md

 There are two main aspects to how this worked: the data that was provided in order for the machine to infer the likelihood that a food outlet wasn't clean, and the code that read the data, generated the inferences, and returned a recommendation.

-Although we haven't analysed the code in detail, we know already that it was based on three particular machine learning libraries: tensorflow, sklearn and lightgbm. ('Libraries' are third-party computer programs imported into some code to carry out particular tasks).
+Although we haven't analysed the code in detail, we know already that it was based on three particular machine learning libraries: tensorflow, sklearn and lightgbm.
+(Libraries are third-party computer programs imported into some code to carry out particular tasks).

 The data that the machine read, in order to reach its conclusions was of three kinds: